-Life inside the Palestinian Camps in Lebanon: A Cliffhanger
+Life inside the Palestinian Camps in Lebanon: surviving the winter cold

 The largest part of residents in the Wavel camp in Baalbek rely on their work in construction, agriculture, or transportation; a daily or monthly gig that was among the first jobs that were affected by the economic crisis in Lebanon.
 What was available yesterday, even with minimal food, medicine, and heating, has become impossible for hundreds of families who have no breadwinner or helper.